They fund our initiatives and activities, and support our campaigns to establish a more effective response to intellectual property crime.

 Director: Nicola Consterdine

-Nicola is IP Protection Manager, Legal & Corporate Affairs for Epson Europe BV.
-Previously Global Head of Brand Protection for ghd and European TM Manager for Harley-Davidson, Nikki started her career in brand protection with Reebok International, and is a graduate in European Economics from Middlesex University, England and Nantes University, France.
-She has been a Director of ACG since 2001.
+Nicola is IP Protection Manager, Strategic Planning Department for Epson Europe BV.
+Nicola has worked in Brand Protection for over two decades, starting her career with Reebok International and then moving to Harley-Davidson Europe and ghd.
+She is a graduate in European Economics from Middlesex University, England and Nantes University, France and has been a Director of ACG since 2001.

 Director: Sheila Henderson